-If you need restorative dental work, such as crowns, inlays, or onlays, then you’re probably looking for a top-quality dentist in Seattle to take care of your teeth.
-Dr. Mark Caggiano of Seattle’s Best Smiles is ready to meet you.
-Not only is he highly proficient at the technical aspects of dentistry; he also offers sedation dentistry in Seattle, which can help you to relax if you feel anxious when you have dental work done.
+If you need restorative dental work, such as crowns, inlays, or onlays, then you’re probably looking for a top-quality dentist in Kirkland to take care of your teeth.
+Dr. Arkadi Razoumovich of Seattle’s Best Smiles is ready to meet you.
+Not only is he highly proficient at the technical aspects of dentistry; he also offers sedation dentistry in Kirkland, which can help you to relax if you feel anxious when you have dental work done.
 Getting a crown could be a much more pleasant experience with sedation dentistry.
-Please call our office to book your appointment with Dr. Caggiano.
+Please call our office to book your appointment with Dr. Razoumovich.